-In the second quarter of 2012, prices of most non-Agency RMBS increased somewhat, but not nearly as much as in the first quarter.
-Generally positive underlying borrower performance was offset, at least in part, by a slowdown in the U.S. economy and renewed instability in the Euro zone.
-The troubled banking systems of Italy and Spain, in particular, continue to struggle under the weight of souring real estate loans and deteriorating economies.
-These conditions added to the fears of a deeper crisis in Europe and slower recovery in the U.S. and weighed on global financial markets throughout the period.
-As a result, U.S. Treasury yields dropped significantly as many investors flocked to safety.
-This made MBS investments even more attractive on a relative basis to investors seeking higher yields, thus providing meaningful demand and pricing support for the product.
-Additionally, the liquidity and prices of non-Agency RMBS continued to be supported by the availability of repo financing provided by investment banks and commercial banks, with borrowing costs and haircuts that have remained relatively stable.
-However, since European banks have historically been a significant financing source for many investment banks that provide RMBS financing, the European sovereign debt crisis has created a lingering concern that a systemic shock to the European financial system would severely constrain the willingness and ability of U.S. banks and investments banks to finance RMBS, especially non-Agency RMBS.
+Repo financing remains readily available for both Agency and non-Agency MBS, and our borrowing costs and haircuts have also remained relatively stable.
+However, since European banks have historically been a significant financing source for many investment banks that provide RMBS financing, the European sovereign debt crisis continues to foster a lingering concern that a systemic shock to the European financial system would severely constrain the willingness and ability of U.S. banks and investment banks to finance RMBS, especially non-Agency RMBS.
 Despite European debt crisis concerns, we have not yet seen any material impact on our ability to finance non-Agency RMBS, and in fact we have increased our total number of repo counterparties as compared to one year ago.